data-henrik/chatbot-talks/INSTRUCTIONS.md

     d) The call to the webhook returns the result in the specified variable.
 Leave it as is.

     e) Click on the gear icon to open a form for the webhook-related settings.
+Then click on the three dots on the right and open the context editor.

+    f) Put in two rows and use "langcode" and "schlagwort" as variables and "null" as values.
+This resets the variables, so that the chatbot is able to ask for new values later on.

+    g) As the chatbot response of type Text add a first line as "Das Ergebnis aus Wikipedia:" and as second line "<? $webhook_result_1.info ?>".
+Enable a multiline reponse.
+The chatbot will print out the short intro on the first line.
+The second lise is the result from the webhook call, but only the value for the key "info".

+    h) Last, set how the bot should continue.
+Select "Jump to" and "evaluate response" and select the "Welcome" / "Willkommen" dialog node.

+    i) Click "Save" to return to the dialog node itself.
+You are done.

     ![](assets/WAchatbot_dialog_webhook.jpg)

-    Finally, everything should look similar to this.
+14. Finally, everything should look similar to this.

     ![](assets/WAchatbot_dialog_schlagwort.png)

-14. tbd